MarioEuston/AAE2004---Group-1/README.md

 ## Task 1 : Methodology Results and Discusssion
   The first task was to find out an appropriate aircraft model that achieve minimum cost for the challenge assigned.

+## Task 2 : Methodology Results and Discussion